Ohad2245/RestfulApi/README.md

 #### Server Functionality:
 ○ The API supports the following functionality:
 <br>
-■ Save a new order
+■ Save a new order.
 <br>
 ■ Receive all orders from the last day.
 <br>